Learn

 Blueshirting

 A “blueshirt” athlete is not formally recruited and is considered “unrecruited.”
-This offer rewards the student-athlete with an athletic scholarship starting the first year.
+This offer rewards the student-athlete with an athletic scholarship starting in the first year.
 They will have 5 years to play 4 seasons.
 Like a redshirt, you can practice with your team but cannot compete in games or events.
 This is uncommon and helps a program that signed too many student-athletes.

 To receive a blue shirt offer, you must be an unrecruited student-athlete.
 To be considered an unrecruited athlete, the following must be true: